athrado/coursera-ml/README.md

 These are my solutions for the exercises from the [Coursera course](https://www.coursera.org/learn/machine-learning/home/welcome) *Machine Learning* by Andrew Ng.
 The problems were solved using MATLA/Octave.
+You can verify my successful completion of the course [here](https://www.coursera.org/account/accomplishments/verify/DM68V8X5XH7B).

 **Exercise 1: Linear Regression**